favonia/cloudflare-ddns/docs/CONTRIBUTING.markdown

 3. Follow the coding style.

    We use `golangci-lint` to enforce the coding style.
 You can wait for GitHub Actions or run `golangci-lint run` locally.
 If you need a local `//nolint`, treat it as an exception, not a second lint policy.
-Repository-wide lint guidance lives in [docs/designs/guides/lint-suppressions.markdown](designs/guides/lint-suppressions.markdown).
+Repository guidance for Go inline `//nolint` lives in [docs/designs/guides/go-lint-suppressions.markdown](designs/guides/go-lint-suppressions.markdown).

 4. Put documentation in the right place.

    Use [docs/README.markdown](README.markdown) as the map for public docs.
-If you edit `docs/designs/`, write for future developers rather than pull-request context, and prefer updating an existing note.
-The detailed design-note rules live in [docs/designs/README.markdown](designs/README.markdown).
-If you edit `README.markdown`, keep it beginner-friendly and follow [docs/designs/guides/readme-writing.markdown](designs/guides/readme-writing.markdown).
-Maintainer release workflow lives in [docs/release-workflow.markdown](release-workflow.markdown).
+If you edit `docs/designs/`, start with [docs/designs/README.markdown](designs/README.markdown).
+If you edit `README.markdown`, follow [docs/designs/guides/readme-writing.markdown](designs/guides/readme-writing.markdown).

 5. Open the pull request.